helm/helm/docs/design/design.md

 Resources can reference values from other resources.
 The version of Deployment Manager running in the Google Cloud Platform uses references to understand dependencies between resources and properly order the operations it performs on a configuration.
-This version doesn't yet have this functionality, but will have it shortly.
+(This version doesn't yet order operations to satisfy dependencies, but it will soon.)

 A reference follows this syntax: **$(ref.NAME.PATH)**, where _NAME_ is the name of the resource being referenced, and _PATH_ is a JSON path to the value in the